Amsteltram: Conversion

-At Amsterdam Zuid station, the Amsteltram temporarily terminates at the Station Zuid tram stop on Strawinskylaan on the north side of the railway station.
-However, as part of the separate Zuidasdok project (related to the renovation at the railway station), the terminus would be later relocated to a new tram station on Arnold Schönberglaan on the south side of the railway station, which is expected to open in 2031.
-The platforms at the Station Zuid and Parnassusweg tram stops were lengthened to handle coupled pairs of trams until completion of the terminus on Schönberglaan.
+Until 29 March 2026, the Amsteltram terminated at the Station Zuid tram stop on Strawinskylaan on the north side of Amsterdam Zuid station.
+However, as part of the separate Zuidasdok project (related to the renovation at the railway station), the terminus was planned to be relocated to a new tram station on Arnold Schönberglaan on the south side of the railway station.
+In 2025, construction of the new tram terminus was expected to start in 2027 after completion of the A10 highway tunnel; the terminal would be constructed over the south A10 tunnel.
+In the meantime, the platforms at the Station Zuid and Parnassusweg tram stops were lengthened to handle coupled pairs of trams in the meantime.
 (The Parnassusweg stop is just north of the former metro line 51 branch into the Zuid metro station.)

 Uithoornlijn

 The Uithoornlijn follows the right-of-way of the abandoned Bovenkerk – Uithoorn railway line.